rschristopher/ischristtrue.com/src/doctrines/hell.md

 On the nature of hell.
 On what happens to our immortal soul after death.
+For in the end, death itself is thrown into the *lake of fire*.

+!!! quote "Revelation 20:11-15"
+    Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
+And there was found no place for them.
+    And I saw the dead, small and great, standing before God, and books were opened.
+And another book was opened, which is the Book of Life.
+And the dead were judged according to their works, by the things which were written in the books.
+    The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
+And they were judged, each one according to his works.
+    Then Death and Hades were cast into the lake of fire.
+This is the second death.
+    And anyone not found written in the Book of Life was cast into the lake of fire.

 There is a longing by nihilists
  -- *from